 The troublesome message of the cryptogram was that the next victim would be a member of the Parliament.
 I told Hopkins to inform the Palace of Westminster of this astonishing possibility, with immediacy.
 Soon, the vigilance of the palace and the politicians were put on heightened alert.

 This meant the killer would strike in Westminster.
 Could he be so bold to attempt, such a maniacal artifice, and expose himself to being captured?
 Professor Attenborough had performed an outstanding achievement in deciphering the cryptogram.

 The culprit had to be held accountable, for his despicable actions taken.
 There was no definite or repressive irresolution seen by him too, as his lethal course of murdering seemed irrevocable.

-I began to seriously ponder the imperceptible clews that were unclear before, but yet, I had discarded one of the great importance, the illustrious Shakespearean mask.
+I began to seriously ponder the imperceptible clues that were unclear before, but I had discarded the illustrious Shakespearean mask.

 Where could I truly find substantive evidence on the history of the mask?

 I had an expert of Shakespeare appear at the London Police, a Mr Winham.
 This kind gentleman was also a professor.

 He described the death mask discovered by Ludwig Becker in 1849, later disproved, because of the bony structure of the forehead.
 The staring eyes, the heavy face, the small sharp nose, and the upper lip, was elongated.

 He then mentioned the Droeshout engraving with description.
 The head was clearly too big for the body.
 The forehead seemed bulbous, almost hydrocephalic.
 The whiskers of the moustache and goatee were not convincing.
 The left eye was queer and had a bump around the outer edge of the eyebrow.
 The Janssen bust, by Gheerart Janssen was as well discussed.
 In the end, I requested the statuary to make me a bust of the Shakespearean Mask that resembled the one used, by the killer.